ahgroup/DSAIRM/auxilliary/to-do.md

 The basics
 * COMPLETELY DONE Basic bacteria + IR model in discrete and continuous time
 * COMPLETELY DONE Basic virus model - including birth/death of cells to do steady state
-* DONE Virus and IR model
+* COMPLETELY DONE Virus and IR model

 Using models to explore and predict
 * DONE Bacteria model with scan over a parameter